 A programme specification is a concise description of your course's aims and objectives and how you will be taught and assessed to achieve the required learning outcomes.
 It includes information on admissions, course structure and the maintenance of academic standards.
-This can be found on our website here: https://ucleeds.ac.uk/programme-specifications/
+This can be found via the following https://ucleeds.ac.uk/programme-specifications/